<Miss Kentucky, Homecoming Queens, Beauty Contests and Pageants>

 Hopkins, from Owenton, KY, was named homecoming queen at Northern Kentucky University in her senior year, 1994, her nomination sponsored by the Black Women's Organization.
 She was the first African American homecoming queen at the university.
 For more see "NKU homecoming queen's coronation makes history," The Kentucky Post, 02/14/1994, p.
 6K.

-Subjects: Homecoming Queens, Pageants, Contests, Women's Groups and Organizations
+Subjects: Miss Kentucky, Homecoming Queens, Beauty Contests and Pageants, Women's Groups and Organizations

 Geographic Region: Owenton, Owen County, Kentucky